Rajivh/rajivh.github.io/_posts/2018-04-23-Linear Regression.md

 The straight line or linear relationship between the two variables can be expressed in the form:

 $$Income = Beta0 + Beta1*Age$$

+Here Beta0 is the y-intercept and Beta1 is the slope of the line expressing the relationship between the two variables.

+Assuming, we have multiple data points denoting Age and Income, and we plot in the xy space to get a scatter plot.